jorgebv/thesis_latex/README.md

 I compiled this using the miktex latex package, ver.
 2.9.4757.
 I don't guarantee it compiles anywhere else, though I don't see why it wouldn't.

 If you just want to read the document and don't care about the latex, a copy can be found here: http://arizona.openrepository.com/arizona/handle/10150/297792

+The source code mentioned in the document can be found in https://github.com/jorgebv/thesis_tomcat and https://github.com/jorgebv/thesis_android